gnawgnahiz/SparseICA-repo/README.md

 # Sparse ICA - repository

+This repository contains the code for replication of the results in the paper "Sparse Independent Component Analysis with an Application to Cortical Surface fMRI Data in Autism".
+It also contains an R package implementing the Sparse ICA algorithm.
 Sparse ICA (Sparse Independent Component Analysis) is a novel ICA method that enables sparse estimation of independent source components.

-## Installation
+## Installation of Sparse ICA R package

 We assume you are running R 4.1.0 or newer.
 There is no guarantee for backward or forward comparability.
-Please raise the issue on GitHub if something breaks.

 The following R packages are required: